 So Now What To Do?

-If you feel your anxiety is in the “normal range” you may simply need an occasional de-stressing before particular events.
+If you feel your anxiety is in the “normal range,” you may simply need occasional de-stressing before particular events.
 But as anxiety disorders are on the rise in these stressful times, you should talk about your anxiety with someone.

 Chatting with a friend or loved one about your and their experiences with anxiety may help you feel better.